Drob99/devnotes/major-uni-courses/swe316-software-design-and-construction/Lecture Notes/lecture-03.md

 ```

 - A lot of if statements in your code is a sign of bad design.
-- It is NOT recommended to use 'instanceOf' extensively.
+- It is NOT recommended to use 'instanceof' extensively.
 It kills performance.
 - Most of the classes do not need it.
 It will come naturally.
 You just need to be aware.